Terms of reference

 - IAML reserves the right to refuse applications which fall outside the criteria noted above.

 Funding was set up in 1998 to assist music librarians from economically disadvantaged countries to attend the annual IAML congresses.
-Attendance at these congresses provides a vital lifeline to those trying to improve their services under difficult circumstances.
-In turn, these colleagues make an important contribution to the congresses, especially when they are able to talk about their services.
 The amount available for congress support varies from year to year.
 The Treasurer confirms the total amount available for each congress and this sum is administered by the current congress organising committee.
 Additional funding is available from donations made by other delegates specifically for this purpose.
 Guidelines for organising committees will be provided by the Secretary General.

 Guidelines for applicants for congress attendance support